 - 1 teaspoon ground cinnamon

 - Preheat oven to 350 degrees.
 Grease a 12-cup bundt cake pan with butter or spray.

-- Spread half of cake batter in pan.
+- Assemble cake.
+Spread half of the cake batter in prepared pan.
 Sprinkle streusel over batter, making sure streusel doesn't touch side of pan.
-Top with remaining batter, making sure batter layer touches sides of pan.
+Use a knife to stir it in just slightly.
+Then top with remaining batter, making sure batter layer touches sides of pan.

 - Store this cake in airtight container on countertop for up to four days.